arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Ubuntu.md

 WantedBy=multi-user.target
 ```

-Replace `/path/to/phoenixd` with the actual path where you extracted `phoenixd`, and replace `youruser` with your actual username.
+Replace `/path/to/phoenixd` with the actual path where you extracted `phoenixd`, and `youruser` with your actual username.

 ### **Create LNbits Service File**
 ```sh